 If these allegations are correct, Ford’s Super Duty trucks are not only producing excess emissions with harmful effects on public health, but Ford is also defrauding consumers by charging them thousands of dollars extra for “clean” vehicles that are not in fact clean, and that cannot achieve the advertised fuel efficiency without producing dangerous emissions far in excess of promised amounts and legally permitted limits.

 If you purchased or leased a Ford Super Duty diesel truck, we encourage you to contact a consumer protection lawyer at Lieff Cabraser.
-We welcome the opportunity to learn of your experiences with the vehicle and answer your questions.
-We will review your claim for free, confidentially, and with no obligation on your part.
-The information you provide will help us hold Ford accountable for its alleged violations of environmental protection laws and any deceptions perpetrated upon its customers.
+The information you provide will help us hold Ford accountable for its alleged violations of environmental protection laws and any related deceptions perpetrated upon its customers.